3rfaan/courses/C/Neso Academy/README.md

 }
 ```

 Because a function name represents also the initial address of that function.
-So we can instead of writing `&add` just assing `add` to the function pointer.
+So we can instead of writing `&add` just passing `add` to the function pointer.
 If we do it this way, there is no need to dereference `ptr`:

 ```c
 int add(int a, int b) {